OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_themes.md

 - **Applied theme is deleted**: If a default theme exists it will be set as the new theme, otherwise OMNIA's default theme is applied.

 **IMPORTANT NOTE**: Theme's are applied per user, browser and device, which means p.e. an user can have a theme on it's phone and a different one on it's computer.

+## 4. Samples

+Click [here](https://omnialowcode.github.io/omnia3-samples/) to access to our collection of Themes and find a set of templates ready to use in your applications.